norcams/iaas/docs/status/activities/educloud.rst

 #.
 NREC creates a user selectable network called "Educloud" which
    contains the new IPv6 network and the default RFC1918 IPv4 network.
-Only select NREC projects will able to select this network
+Only select NREC projects will able to select this network.

 #.
+Agree to and set up a policy that describes how this should be
+   used.
+Most notably, only select NREC projects managed by Educloud personnel will be able to use the "Educloud" IPv6 network in NREC, and any instances in these projects should be UiO-managed.

+#.
 Router ACLs in NREC are changed to allow NFS and SMB from Educloud

 #.
-Router ACLs in UiO/Educloud are changed to allow NFS and SMB (and
+Router ACLs in Educloud are changed to allow NFS and SMB between
-   possibly GPFS?) between the new NREC-Educloud IPv6 range and Educloud
+   the new NREC-Educloud IPv6 range and Educloud.

+   Comment: this will also include traffic to the Active Directory domain controllers in Educloud, and probably also some more services.

 #.
-Agree to and set up a policy that describes how this should be
-   used.
-Most notably, only select NREC projects managed by Educloud personnel will be able to use the "Educloud" IPv6 network in NREC, and any instances in these projects should be UiO-managed

-#.
 On the UiO and Educloud side, define the NREC Educloud IPv6 network
-   as a part of Educloud for all intents and purposes
+   as a part of Educloud for all intents and purposes.

+   Question: what does this mean in practice?